 One more point worth bearing in mind.
 If you can’t pay off all your debts by the time you retire, pay off the debts which are costing you most.
 Not in terms of your monthly repayments you make, but the interest rate you pay.

-Finally, don’t forget that you can take a tax-free lump sum from any pension savings you have and you could use this to get rid of any remaining debt before you retire (though remember taking the tax free lump sum is likely to reduce your overall pension benefits when you do retire).
+Finally, don’t forget that you may be able to take a tax-free lump sum from any pension savings you have and you could use this to get rid of any remaining debt when you retire (though remember taking the tax free lump sum is likely to reduce your overall pension benefits when you retire).

-Note: This content is general high level information only and should not be interpreted as individual advice.
+Note: This content is general high level information only and should not be interpreted as recommendations or advice.
 Because the circumstances of each reader will be different and not known to us we recommend that tailored advice from an expert is sought.
 There may be a charge for financial advice.